rdevos/DuoCBZReader/README.md

 - minus: previous page of 2nd comic

+you can also navigate through pages using the mouse buttons: click mouse button 1 to advance, mouse button 3 to go back

-when zoomed in, use mouse drag to scroll or use:
+when zoomed in, use mouse drag ot mouse wheel to scroll or use:

 - 2: scroll down